National Honey Show rules and regulations 2017.

-All exhibits must be the bona fide produce of the exhibitor except class 51.
-See Rule 6.
+All products of the hive must be the bona fide produce of the exhibitor except where stated.

-2. Entry Fees: Class entry fee is £1 per class.
-Exemptions from fees are allowed to members of the National Honey Show, entrants in classes 1-8, 19, Junior classes and all gift class entries..
+2. Entry Fees: Class entry fee is £1 per class unless otherwise stated.
+Exemptions from fees are allowed to members of the National Honey Show, entrants in classes 1-8, 32, Junior classes and all gift class entries.
 The fee for all County classes is £1 each entry.

 Labels for Cut Comb shall be affixed one on the lid and the duplicate on the long side of the container.
+If using the new comb containers where the lid is affixed to the case a single label on the lid is acceptable.
 If a show case is used for wax, one label must be affixed on the glass and the duplicate on the surface of the wax to be shown uppermost.
 Small blocks of wax shall have a label affixed to each item.
 On candles the label is to be affixed near the base.
 For Display Classes only one label will be provided which shall be affixed to the base or table.
 Except where otherwise specified no Exhibitor’s card, trade mark, label, name or writing may be placed on or attached to any part of an exhibit.

-5. Cakes, Small Honey Cakes, Biscuits and Cookies shall be displayed on a white paper plate, in a clear plastic bag.
+5. Cakes, Small Honey Cakes, Biscuits and Cookies: shall be displayed on a cake board in a clear plastic bag supplied by the show at the time of staging.
 One label to be affixed to the plate and the other to the bag.
-Only the plate and bag supplied by the show at the time of staging will be permitted.
+Except where otherwise stated.

 7. Uniformity: When a Class requires the staging of more than one exhibit of the same type, the containers (when used) and the exhibits shall be matching in all respects.
 Mould marks are not relevant.

 8. Comb Honey:

 a) Square sections approximately 454g (1lb) may be enclosed in cardboard commercial sale section cases or white show cases.
 Round sections must have clear covers on both sides.